unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Keyboard layout:** A layout is the overall keyboard configuration for a particular locale.
 Within a keyboard layout, there is a single base map, one or more key maps and zero or more transforms.

 **Layer** is an arrangement of keys on a virtual keyboard.
-Since it is often not intended to use two hands on a visual keyboard to allow the pressing of modifier keys.
-Modifier keys are made sticky in that one presses one, the visual representation, and even arrangement, of the keys change, and you press the key.
-This visual representation is a layer.
-Thus a virtual keyboard is made up of a set of layers.
+A virtual keyboard is made up of a set of layers.
+Each layer may have a different key layout, unlike with a physical keyboard, and may not correspond directly to a physical keyboard's modifier keys.
+A layer is accessed via a switch key.
+See also virtual keyboard, modifier, switch.

 **Long-press key:** also known as a “child key”.
 A secondary key that is invoked from a top level key on a software keyboard.
 Secondary keys typically provide access to variants of the top level key, such as accented variants (a => á, à, ä, ã)

-**Modifier:** A key that is held to change the behavior of a keyboard.
+**Modifier:** A key that is held to change the behavior of a hardware keyboard.
 For example, the "Shift" key allows access to upper-case characters on a US keyboard.
 Other modifier keys include but are not limited to: Ctrl, Alt, Option, Command and Caps Lock.
+On a touch layout, keys that appear to be modifier keys should be considered to be layer-switching keys.

 **Physical keyboard** is an input device which has individual keys that are pressed.
 Each key has a unique identifier and the arrangement doesn't change, even if the mapping of those keys does.